 Chart 1.
 Disability Rates by Metro Status.
 The chart above shows the rate of disability across county types.
 The rate of disability across the nation is 12.4%.
 However, when looking at just the rates of disability in metropolitan counties, the most urban county type, we see that number drop slightly to 11.7%.
 As counties get more rural the rate of disability increases to 15.5% in micropolitan counties to 17.7% in noncore counties (the most rural counties).
 Clearly, disability matters for rural America, but why is this?
 In the past policy makers and researchers have speculated that these higher rates could be due to the older population of rural counties.
 Indeed, the national rate of individuals aged 65 years and older is 13.6% of the population but this number increases to 15.7% in micropolitan counties and 18% in noncore counties, mirroring disability rates.
-We explore this further in the charts below.

 This work is part of the Geography of Disability Project.